Seahorse Pictures and Facts

 You can refer to this article for more information about the Taxonomy and location of seashorses.

-In this picture you can see a couple of "ponies" or "fry" (baby seahorses) holding onto the father's tubular snout.
-However, this doesn't mean that the parents nuture the young, in fact, it seems that the young are released into the ocean and less than 0.5% of them actually reach adulthood.
+Baby seahorses are called "ponies" or "fry".
+Seahorse parents do not nurture their young, in fact, it seems that the young are released into the ocean and less than 0.5% of them actually reach adulthood.

 See a seahorse eating shrimp

 According to Wikipedia, there are nearly 50 species of seahorses.
 The long snout variety is the most recognizable, but you can see a variety on this page and by visiting other sites like Seahorse Worlds.
-There are smaller seahorses, such as the Pygmy Seahorse, as well as ones that have other disguises such as the Weedy Seahorse and the Leafy Seahorse.
+There are smaller seahorses, such as the Pygmy Seahorse (pictured below), as well as ones that have other disguises such as the Weedy Seahorse and the Leafy Seahorse.

-You can learn more about the how a swim bladder functions in this Wikipedia article.
+You can learn more about how a swim bladder functions in this Wikipedia article.

 See the Seahorse Mating Dance - At the end the female transfers eggs to the male for incubation